KarishmaDaga/course-notes/README.md

 # CS and Math Course Notes

 I type up my handwritten lecture notes from my cs and math classes so that I don't die around midterms/finals/etc, and I thought it would be a good idea to share them online!
-Everything is written in markdown for ease.
+Everything is written in markdown for ease and I update these notes throughout the semester.

 I'd greatly appreciate reports of any typos and factual errors you find.
 Open an issue if you find something that should be fixed.